Rose Parade: Broadcast

 The NBC broadcast booth at the 2023 Rose Parade.

-A cameraman for ABC at the 2023 Rose Parade.
+A cameraman for ESPN/ABC at the 2023 Rose Parade.

-The Rose Parade is televised on ABC, NBC, Univision (in Spanish), HGTV, Sky Link TV (in Mandarin and Cantonese), Hallmark Channel, RFD TV, and KTLA (the latter three offer interruption-free coverage, although KTLA continues to repeat the parade throughout the day with commercials, and starting 2020 it has been livestreamed on its YouTube page).
-WGN-TV in Chicago carried KTLA's uninterrupted coverage of the 2009 parade (WGN and KTLA have historically been sister stations via former owner Tribune Media; both are now owned by Nexstar Media Group).
-Until 2005, the parade was also broadcast on CBS, and KTTV also televised the parade from the station's sign-on in 1949 until 1995.
-ABC serves as the official broadcaster of the parade, and its sister network ESPN currently airs the Rose Bowl (which formerly aired on ABC).
+The Rose Parade is televised on ESPN/ABC, CNN, Fox, NBC, Telemundo, Univision, HGTV, Sky Link TV (in Mandarin and Cantonese), Hallmark Channel, RFD TV, and KTLA.
+The latter three offer interruption-free coverage.
+KTLA repeats the parade throughout the day with commercials.
+Since 2020, the parade has been livestreamed on its YouTube page.

+WGN-TV in Chicago carried KTLA's uninterrupted coverage of the 2009 parade.
+WGN and KTLA have historically been sister stations via former owner Tribune Media.
+Both are now owned by Nexstar Media Group.
+Until 2005, the parade was broadcast on CBS.
+KTTV televised the parade from the station's sign-on in 1949 until 1995.
+Through ESPN's ownership of the rights to the Rose Bowl Game, ESPN/ABC serves as the de facto official broadcaster of the parade.